sylodev/community-actions/Economy/JaMcSu-Economy/README.md

+# DEPRECATION NOTICE - 2019/07/31
+### This is a *really* old superaction that was originally made in Atlas v7, I do not suggest using it.
+However I am developing a new economy superaction but I cannot guarantee a definite release date.
+Join our support server for updates about this.

 More commands, mainly ones that allow you to earn money, will be added in the near future.
 Please stand by!